Need birth control pills, but scared of visiting the gyno

 - Approach the exam as a learning experience.
 Sexual and reproductive health can be pretty interesting, so ask lots of questions.
 If you can focus on learning new information, you may be able to pay less attention to the actual examination.

 For more information about the pill and other forms of contraception, go to the contraception section of the Sexual Health archive.
 You can also visit Planned Parenthood to learn more about what happens during a gyn exam.
-Columbia students can contact Medical Services at x4-2284 for more information or make an appointment using Open Communicator.
+Columbia students can contact Medical Services (Morningside) or the Student Health Service (CUMC) to get more information or to make an appointment with a health care provider.

 Congratulations, you're about to take an important step in your own health care.
 Best of luck as you prepare for your visit,